top of page

 As reprimand, Major Lockyer ordered that Ryan’s rations of tea, sugar and tobacco be stopped until he had changed his behaviour.
 Major Lockyer ordered that Ryan receive punishment for his actions however no one would carry out Lockyer’s command.
 It fell to Major Lockyer to administer the sixteen lashes to John Ryan!

-Detaining the sealers
+Detaining the Sealers

 It was by coincidence, on the 10th of January 1827, that a sealing boat arrived in Princess Royal Harbour.
 On board the ship were eight sealers who promptly boarded the Amity asking Lieutenant Festing to give them food and water.
 Festing referred the request to Major Lockyer.